Backpack Rain Covers: The “Love-Hate” Guide to Keeping Your Gear Dry

 Stop Believing Your Pack Is Waterproof

-I hear this one all the time: “My pack is waterproof, so I don’t need a cover.”
+I hear this one all the time.
+Hikers will say their pack is waterproof, so they do not need a cover.
 Let me be straight with you.
 That claim is doing a lot of heavy lifting for a piece of fabric covered in zippers, seams, and buckle attachment points.

 “Water-resistant” and “waterproof” are not the same thing.
 Water-resistant fabric, which is what most trail packs use, holds up fine in a light drizzle.
-But put it through 20 minutes of a genuine downpour, and you’re in trouble.
+Put it through twenty minutes of a genuine downpour, and you are in trouble.

 The Problem with DWR, Zippers, and Seams

-Under sustained rain, the DWR coating (Durable Water Repellent) saturates and “wets out.”
-After that point, the fabric itself starts absorbing moisture rather than repelling it.
+Under sustained rain, the DWR coating (durable water repellent) can eventually wet out, and many newer treatments now use PFC-free formulas instead of older fluorinated chemistry.
+At that point, the fabric begins absorbing moisture rather than repelling it.

 Zippers are the biggest offenders.
 Most trail backpack zippers are not sealed, which means water tracks right down the zipper teeth and into your main compartment.
 Even taped seams can fail under sustained pressure.

-One sentence that sums it up: A wet sleeping bag at camp is not a gear problem you solve at camp.
+One sentence sums it up nicely.
+A wet sleeping bag at camp is not a gear problem you solve at camp.

 Field Note: DWR coatings wear off with washing and UV exposure.
-The test is simple: splash water on your pack.
+The test is simple.
+Splash water on your pack.
 If it beads up and rolls off, your DWR is working.
-If it soaks in and darkens the fabric, it’s time to re-treat with a spray-on DWR product.
+If it soaks in and darkens the fabric, it is time to re-treat with a spray-on DWR product.

-The “saggy diaper” effect has exactly one cause: a cover that’s too big for the pack it’s covering.
+The “saggy diaper” effect usually stems from two main issues.
+Either you have a cover that is completely the wrong size for your bag, or your cover lacks a retention strap to anchor it.
 A loose cover billows in the wind, catches like a sail, and then pools water at the bottom instead of shedding it.

-A cover that’s too tight, on the other hand, compresses your sleeping bag’s loft and can split at the seams on a loaded pack.
+A cover that is too tight, on the other hand, compresses your sleeping bag’s loft and can split at the seams on a fully loaded pack.

 Rain covers are sized by their liter capacity to match your pack’s volume.
-A 50-liter cover for a 50-liter pack.
+A 50-liter cover pairs with a 50-liter pack.
 Simple enough, except for one important exception.

 When to Size Up

-Field Note: Before you buy, check the brand’s sizing chart, not just the liter range.
+Field Note: Before you buy, check the brand’s sizing chart instead of just the liter range.
 Stretch varies wildly between brands.
 If you can, test it at home with your pack fully loaded before your trip.

 Step 2: The Drainage Hack Nobody Talks About

 Without drainage, your cover becomes a bucket.
-That water finds the lowest seam it can.
+That water finds the lowest seam it can and forces its way inside.

 The fix is a drainage hole, called a grommet, at the bottom of the cover.
-Some covers have them, but many don’t.
-If yours doesn’t, water will collect and either pool at the bottom, seep through the drawstring gap, or soak into the hip belt padding.
+Some covers have them, but many do not.
+If yours lacks one, water will collect and either pool at the bottom, seep through the drawstring gap, or soak directly into your hip belt padding.

-When shopping for a rain cover, look for a small brass or plastic eyelet at the lowest point.
-It is, genuinely, the single feature I check first now.
+When analyzing a rain cover for purchase, look for a small brass or plastic eyelet at the lowest point.
+It is genuinely the single feature I check first now.

-Field Note – The Grommet Trick: If your existing cover lacks a drainage hole, leave the drawstring at the bottom slightly loose on one side during your next hike.
-It’s not elegant, but it gives water a way out instead of letting it pool.
+Field Note (The Grommet Trick): If your existing cover lacks a drainage hole, leave the drawstring slightly loose on one side at the bottom during your next hike.
+It is not elegant, but it gives water a way out instead of letting it pool.

 Step 3: Visibility vs. Stealth